JsMorales0301/JsMorales0301/README.md

 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>

-  - 🎓 &nbsp; Studying Web Full Stack MEAN.
-  - 🌱 &nbsp; Learning about the Angular framework and JEST.
+  - 🌱 &nbsp; Learning about the Angular framework and Mocha.
 </div>